avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 - `subnetID`, `nodeID`, and `weight` are for the Subnet Validator being added
 - `expiry` is the time after which this message is invalid.
 After the P-Chain timestamp is past `expiry`, this Avalanche Warp Message can no longer be used to add the `nodeID` to the validator set of `subnetID`.

-    `messageID` is defined as the SHA256 hash of the `Payload` of the `AddressedCall`.
+    `validationID` is defined as the SHA256 hash of the `Payload` of the `AddressedCall`.
 This SHA256 hash will be used for replay protection.
-Used `messageID`s will be stored on the P-Chain.
-If a `RegisterSubnetValidatorTx`'s `messageID` has already been used, the transaction will be considered invalid.
-To prevent storing an unbounded number of `messageID`s, the `expiry` is required to be no longer than 48 hours in the future of the time the transaction is issued on the P-Chain.
-Any `messageIDs` with `expiry` more than 48 hours in the past can be flushed from the P-Chain's state.
+Used `validationID`s will be stored on the P-Chain.
+If a `RegisterSubnetValidatorTx`'s `validationID` has already been used, the transaction will be considered invalid.
+To prevent storing an unbounded number of `validationID`s, the `expiry` is required to be no longer than 48 hours in the future of the time the transaction is issued on the P-Chain.
+Any `validationIDs` with `expiry` more than 48 hours in the past can be flushed from the P-Chain's state.
 - `signature` is the raw bytes of the Ed25519 signature over the concatenated bytes of `[subnetID]+[nodeID]+[blsPublicKey]+[weight]+[balance]+[expiry]`.
 This signature must correspond to the Ed25519 public key that is used for the `nodeID`.
 This approach prevents NodeIDs from being unwillingly added to Subnets. `balance` is the minimum initial $nAVAX balance that must be attached to the validator serialized as a uint64.
 A Subnet may choose to validate that the `signature` field is well-formed but it is not required.

 Subnets are responsible for defining the procedure on how to retrieve the above information from prospective validators.